Nickguild1993/Election_Analysis/README.md

 - Denver county, with 306,055 votes, had by far the largest voting bloc of the three counties, making up 82.8% percent of the total amount of votes.

-- Diana DeGette received the most votes with 272,892 (73.8% of the total), Charles Casper Stockham received the second most with 85,213 votes (23% of the total), and lastly, Raymon -Anthony Doane received 11,606 votes (3.1% of the total votes cast).
+- Diana DeGette received the most votes with 272,892 (73.8% of the total), Charles Casper Stockham received the second most with 85,213 votes (23% of the total), and lastly, Raymon Anthony Doane received 11,606 votes (3.1% of the total votes cast).

 ![Alt_Text](https://github.com/Nickguild1993/Election_Analysis/blob/master/Total%20vote%20pie%20chart.png)